chenjian-research/APIhazard/README.md

-Code for the manuscript: "Global ecological hazard of pharmaceutical mixtures in rivers"
+Data and code for the manuscript: "Pharmaceutical mixtures threaten river organisms worldwide"